 AP&S Defends State of Rhode Island in High-Stakes Pension Litigation

-Since 2010, AP&S has represented Rhode Island’s Governor, General Treasurer and Employees’ Retirement System in defense of constitutional challenges to the state’s pension statutes.
-Through nine separate cases and a class action lawsuit, various unions, associations and retirees challenged the constitutionality of pension changes made by the Rhode Island General Assembly in 2009, 2010 and 2011, which had reduced retirement benefits for employees of the state – Rhode Island’s largest employer – and employees of various cities and towns.
+Since 2010, AP&S has represented Rhode Island’s Governor, General Treasurer and Employees’ Retirement System in defense of constitutional challenges to the state’s pension statutes in both state and federal court.
+Through nine cases in state court, a class action lawsuit, and a separate case in federal court, various unions, associations and retirees challenged the constitutionality of pension changes made by the Rhode Island General Assembly in 2009, 2010 and 2011, which had reduced retirement benefits for employees of the state – Rhode Island’s largest employer – and employees of various cities and towns.

-As the parties prepared for trial, AP&S’ team coordinated an extensive and multifaceted effort to collect and produce more than 4 million pages of electronically stored documents, utilizing computer-assisted search and review technology.
-AP&S’ team also noticed and took numerous depositions and briefed and argued a number of discovery-related motions.
+As the parties prepared for trial of the state court cases, AP&S’s team coordinated an extensive and multifaceted effort to collect and produce more than 4 million pages of electronically stored documents, utilizing computer-assisted search and review technology.
+AP&S’s team also noticed and took numerous depositions and briefed and argued a number of discovery-related motions.

 In addition to handling these matters before the judiciary, the proposed settlement required the passage of legislation by the Rhode Island General Assembly to be effective.
 Accordingly, AP&S attorneys appeared before the Rhode Island Senate and the Rhode Island House finance committees and testified concerning the terms of proposed legislation and the corresponding cost to the state.